Xithrius/Xythrion-legacy/README.md

 - The youtube to mp3 command since it's against YouTube's TOS.
 - Really bad embed tables that no one liked.
 - The TTS command (I really wonder why I implimented it in the first place).
+- The fancy status, since it has been moved to its own package: [hyper-status](!https://pypi.org/project/hyper-status/).

 ### v0-v1.1 (Development of the project, I wouldn't look too close at these versions)
 - API tracking such as how weather changes within an area, and how a certien Reddit post is doing over a couple days.